moxystudio/react-wait-for-react/README.md

 Type: `number`
 Default: 100

-The interval, in ms, to report progress.
-The value of `progressInterval` will effectively throttle all the internal behavior of `<WaitForReact>`, including the frequency in which the `children` render prop will be called.
+The interval, in ms, in which progress will be incremented.

-ℹ️ If you are using CSS transitions, the transition durations should be slightly smaller than `progressInterval`.
+ℹ️ If you are using CSS transitions, the value of `progressInterval` should be slightly higher than the CSS transition duration.
 This circumvents an issue with several browsers, such as Chrome and Firefox, where updating a CSS property in the middle of a transition will cause the animation to "restart".

 ### promise